 Let me try this one more time though: You said there were two reasons why Sam Jaffe left Ben Casey.
 What was the other one?

-It was Vince’s gopher, who was a rated prizefighter, one of the top fifteen, twenty, I think a lightweight.
+It was Vince’s gofer, who was a rated prizefighter, one of the top fifteen, twenty, I think a lightweight.
 Not a very nice man.
 Jaffe, I realized, had developed an intense dislike for him.
 And his dislike for Vince, as the years went on, increased, because Vince would do things that were not very nice.
 Scream at a makeup man, just stuff that no gentleman of quality would do.

 I haven’t ask you much about your character on Ben Casey, or what you did with it.